-I actually wrote this knitting pattern around Christmas time, but it was decided that it would go in our special bumper edition of The Knitter Issue 100, so I didn’t complain!
+I wrote this knitting pattern around Christmas time, but it was decided that it would go in our special bumper edition of The Knitter Issue 100.
 The socks are knitted in Coopknits Socks Yeah! which comes in 10 awesome colours and I love them all equally.

 Using Judy’s Magic Cast On, the pattern is knitted toe-up, with a 4-row lace repeat worked across the instep.
 After you have turned the heel you get to mix things up a bit and knit some cables up the leg.
 This makes it a fun sock that doesn’t get monotonous – and it obliterates second sock syndrome as the foot section knits up quite quickly.

-I digress.
 I designed this pattern using Knitpicks Palette which is 4ply weight, 100% wool and comes in every colour under the sun.
-I didn’t even set out to design anything, it was just what I was after at the time, and I found there was a surprisingly small amount of patterns for similar v-neck cardigans in 4ply on Ravelry, so I ended up crunching a few numbers.
+I found there was a surprisingly small amount of patterns for similar v-neck cardigans in 4ply on Ravelry, so I ended up crunching a few numbers.
 I’m planning to make at least 3 more, it’s a real staple cardigan and I love the neckline.
-The yarn is lovely, it knits up really neatly, though I have noticed it start to pill a little so I will keep an eye on that.
-The best thing is, it’s cheap at £3.75 for 211m/50g balls, and I only needed about 4.5 balls to knit the size 8.
+The yarn is lovely and it knits up really neatly.

 Are you on Ravelry?
 If so, I have set up a small group for people to share projects in and chat about patterns.
 Join here to be among the first to see new pattern releases, freebies and be on the testing team!